Hex-Rays Plugin Contest Results 2014

 - Third prize (450 USD): Concordia University, BinSourcerer

 Below is the full list of submissions:

-- Bignum dumper by Milan Bohacek, Charles University in
+- Bignum dumper by Milan Bohacek, Charles

 Prague Last year’s winner is back with a new plugin.
 His description: